giffordlabcvr/DIGS-tool/README.txt

 sequences representing genetic diversity among the sequences under investigation.

-The database-guided genome screening (DIGS) tool is designed for use with locally stored genome data.
+The database-integrated genome screening (DIGS) tool is designed for use with locally stored genome data.
 It requires the BLAST+ program suite to perform sequence similarity searches, and captures data in MySQL database tables.
 It also requires PERL with the PERL DBI (database interface) module